hbctraining/publication_perfect/lessons/01_intro_to_dataset.md

 ## Reading in the data

 In the first half of this workshop, we will be focusing on creating those plots that use the ggplot2 package.
-In the second half of this workshop, we will (1) use packages not associated with ggplot2 to create the heatmap and the Venn diagrams, (2) we will also add the schematics and create a figure with the same layout as in the Neuron paper, and finally, (3) we will show you how to change the layout for a different journal.
+In the second half of this workshop, we will (1) explore ggplot2 extensions and external packages to complete the plots in the figure, (2) we will also add the schematics and create a figure with the same layout as in the Neuron paper, and finally, (3) we will show you how to change the layout for a different journal.

 First though we need to bring the data into R!